defiprime/defiprime1/polygon.md

 {% assign yield-aggregators = site.yield-aggregators | where_exp:"item", "item.ecosystem contains 'polygon'" %}
 {% if yield-aggregators.size > 0 %}

-# Yield Aggregators on BSC
+# Yield Aggregators on Polygon

 {% for yield-aggregator in yield-aggregators %}